 - Your beliefs and doubts about life’s big questions are welcome?

-If the Unitarian Universalist Church of Palo Alto (UUCPA) sounds like a congregation for you, please be our guest for the next online service.
-During COVID, we have one online Sunday Service at 10:30 am.
+If the Unitarian Universalist Church of Palo Alto (UUCPA) sounds like a congregation for you, please be our guest for the next service, in person or online.

-Religious education classes (now online) are held for people of all ages throughout the week.
+Religious education classes are held for people of all ages throughout the week.

 You are welcome here

 - Joining us for worship?
 Learn about what to expect in our thought-provoking and beautiful worship services.

 - Interested in our programs for children and youth?
 Explore our transformative workshops and groups, nursery through high school.

 - Wanting to find community?
 Check out our events listing and connections pages to find ways to connect.